John D. Rockefeller: Philanthropy

 In the 1920s, the Rockefeller Foundation funded a hookworm eradication campaign through the International Health Division.
 This campaign used a combination of politics and science, along with collaboration between healthcare workers and government officials to accomplish its goals.

 Rockefeller's fourth main philanthropy, the Laura Spelman Rockefeller Memorial Foundation, was created in 1918.
 Through this, he supported work in the social studies; this was later absorbed into the Rockefeller Foundation.
 In total Rockefeller donated about $530 million.

 Rockefeller became well known in his later life for the practice of giving dimes to adults and nickels to children wherever he went.
 He even gave dimes as a playful gesture to wealthy men, such as tire mogul Harvey Firestone.

 Rockefeller supported the passage of the 18th Amendment, which banned alcohol in the United States.
-He wrote in a letter to Nicholas Murray Butler on June 6, 1932, that his neither Rockefeller nor his parents or his father's father and mother's mother drank alcohol.
+He wrote in a letter to Nicholas Murray Butler on June 6, 1932, that neither Rockefeller nor his parents or his father's father and mother's mother drank alcohol.
 In the same letter, Rockefeller writes that he has "always stood for whatever measure seemed at the time to give promise of promoting temperance."
-He believed that measure to be prohibition, as he and his father donated 350,000 to "all branches of the Anti-Saloon League, Federal and State."
+He believed that measure to be prohibition, as he and his father donated $350,000 to "all branches of the Anti-Saloon League, Federal and State."
 But by 1932, Rockefeller felt disillusioned by prohibition because of its failure to discourage drinking and alcoholism.
 He supported the incorporation of repealing the 18th amendment into the Republican party platform.